Augustine Kposowa

-Prince Augustine Joseph Kposowa is a Sierre Leonean-American sociologist and previously was a professor of sociology at the University of California, Riverside, where he was also the chair of the sociology department.
+Prince Augustine Joseph Kposowa is a Sierra Leonean-American sociologist and previously was a professor of sociology at the University of California, Riverside, where he was also the chair of the sociology department.

 Early life and family

 Kposowa is from Bumpe, Sierra Leone and is a member of a Mende royal family.
 His father served as the Paramount Chief of Bumpe.
 He is the paternal uncle of Princess Sarah Culberson, Lady of Bumpe.

 Education

 Kposowa received his B.A. from Saint Paul's College in Liberia in 1977, his M.A. from the University of Cincinnati in 1986, and his Ph.D. from Ohio State University in 1990.

 Career

 Kposowa became an assistant professor at Wayne State University in 1992, and remained there until 1995, when he became an associate professor at the University of California, Riverside.
 On November 18, 2021, Kposowa was dismissed from University of California, Riverside due to sexual misconduct with an undergraduate student.